 Follow Apostle Paul’s footsteps in Athens and Corinth.
 Discover his impact on Christianity and explore the rich history and culture of these ancient cities.

-- Ancient Agora of Athens - The Agora was the central hub of ancient Athens, serving as the epicenter for political, commercial, administrative, and social activities, as well as being the religious and cultural heart and the seat of justice.
-When Apostle Paul arrived in Athens, he visited the Agora and engaged in discussions with many philosophers…
+- Ancient Agora of Athens - The Agora served as the vibrant center of ancient Athens, encompassing political, commercial, administrative, and social activities, as well as being the religious and cultural hub and the seat of justice.
+When Apostle Paul arrived in Athens, he visited the Agora to engage with many philosophers about the emerging…

 -

-Ancient Agora of Athens - The Agora was the central hub of ancient Athens, serving as the epicenter for political, commercial, administrative, and social activities, as well as being the religious and cultural heart and the seat of justice.
-When Apostle Paul arrived in Athens, he visited the Agora and engaged in discussions with many philosophers about Christianity.
+Ancient Agora of Athens - The Agora served as the vibrant center of ancient Athens, encompassing political, commercial, administrative, and social activities, as well as being the religious and cultural hub and the seat of justice.
+When Apostle Paul arrived in Athens, he visited the Agora to engage with many philosophers about the emerging religion of Christianity.

 -